rawpython/remi/README.md

 It allows to create platform indipendent GUI with python.
 The entire gui will be shown in the browser because it is represented in HTML.
 When your app starts, it starts a webserver that will be accessible on your network.

+Why another gui lib?
+Ok, Kivy is the best, Tk is historical, pyQt is also good, but for every platform that appears we have to wait a porting.
+This lib allows to show a user interface everywhere there is a browser.

+Right now it is incomplete.
+These widgets are available:
+- widget : like an empty panel
+- buttonWidget
+- textareaWidget
+- spinboxWidget
+- labelWidget
+- inputDialog
+- listWidget
+- comboWidget

 A basic application appears like this:

 <pre><code>